Complex structures on 2-step nilpotent Lie algebras arising from graphs: Introduction

 \section{Introduction}

 A complex structure on a real Lie algebra $\g$ is a linear map $J\colon \g \to \g$ such that $J^2 = -\operatorname{Id}$ and the eigenspaces of $J$ in the complexification $\g^\C$ are complex Lie subalgebras.
 The study of complex structures on nilpotent Lie algebras is an important topic in differential and Hermitian geometry.
 In his influential work \cite{Sal}, S.\ Salamon established several structural results for nilpotent Lie algebras that admit complex structures and provided the classification of such Lie algebras in dimension 6.
-Many other authors have studied complex structures on nilpotent Lie algebras from different points of view: for instance, the nilpotency of the complex structure itself (see, for instance, \cite{CFGU, GZZ, LU, LUV-IJM, LUV-TAMS, LUV-JA, Rol}), or the existence of compatible Hermitian metrics with special properties (see, for instance, \cite{AV, AN, BG, EFV, EFV1, FPS, ST, UV}).
+Many other authors have studied complex structures on nilpotent Lie algebras from different points of view: for instance, the nilpotency of the complex structure itself (see, among others, \cite{CFGU, GZZ, LU, LUV-IJM, LUV-TAMS, LUV-JA, Rol}), or the existence of compatible Hermitian metrics with special properties (see, among others, \cite{AV, AN, BG, EFV, EFV1, FPS, ST, UV}).
 Recently, a study of 2-step nilpotent Lie algebras equipped with complex structures appeared in \cite{B}.

 In parallel, a different line of research has investigated the construction of Lie algebras from combinatorial data, particularly finite graphs.
-The foundational work of Dani and Meinkar \cite{DaM} introduced a systematic method to associate a $k$-step nilpotent Lie algebra to any finite simple graph, leading to a fertile interplay between graph theory and the structure theory of nilpotent Lie algebras.
+The foundational work of Dani and Mainkar \cite{DaM} introduced a systematic method to associate a $k$-step nilpotent Lie algebra to any finite simple graph, leading to a fertile interplay between graph theory and the structure theory of nilpotent Lie algebras.
 These graph Lie algebras have been studied further from algebraic and geometric perspectives, especially for $k=2$, revealing how the combinatorics of the underlying graph influence algebraic and geometric properties (see, for instance, \cite{AD, DW1, DW2, Fa, LW, Ov, PT}).